laurenzlong/say-that/README.md

 # Collaborative Crowd Game #

 [SayThat](https://saythat.io) is a game where players watch a video together on a big screen (such as a projector), and speak or type to their phones in their language of choice what they see on the screen.
 Players score points when they correctly guess a word that the Cloud Video Intelligence API produced when analyzing the video.

+The game was first created for a talk at Google I/O 2017 titled **Supercharging Firebase Apps with Machine Learning and Cloud Function**.
+You can watch the video [here](https://www.youtube.com/watch?v=RdqV_N0sCpM).

 This game highlights how [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) can be used to easily add Machine Learning to an app.
 The code in this repository demonstrates uses of: